WPChill/modula-lite/README.txt

 Photo Gallery by Modula - an advanced solution for Photo Gallery users.
 Create beautiful image galleries in minutes or less.

 == Description ==

+**Modula Image Gallery** is a standalone plugin built, maintained & operated by the friendly folks over at [MachoThemes](https://www.machothemes.com/).

 Modula Image Gallery is a creative and original WordPress plugin perfect for creating custom, unique, and responsive image galleries.
 Modula is available in both a Lite/free version and a premium version and it is currently the easiest and fastest photo gallery plugin for WordPress.
 Directly from its dashboard you are able to build stunning galleries in a few seconds, unlike many other WordPress plugins.